Contractor or Employee in the Philippines? The Label Won’t Save You

 Risk tolerance

-Low appetite for legal grey areas points to the EOR or entity, where compliance is either handled or owned.
+Low appetite for legal grey areas points to the EOR or entity, where compliance is handled or owned.
 Only genuine, arm's-length freelance suits a contractor.

 Where the recent rulings push the decision